Spotlight on… Are business lunches tax-free for employees?

 What should you do next?

 If you would like to discuss the above or understand further the regulations around business lunches, our team would be delighted to discuss this with you.
-Please contact Robert Salter using the details on this page to discuss your requirements.
+Please contact Robert Salter using the details below discuss your requirements.